leorules/CSGOBETPROFITS.github.io/_posts/2016-1-5-eXplosive-vs-nEophyte.md

 eXplosive: def is out again with LK replacng him yet again. eXplosive is a great team, just lacking the ability to close up rounds. nEophyte has losing quite a bit in its past matches and to be honest I dont actually know how good they are (sorry).
-On HLTV, the odds are in favour of eXplosive and my best advice is go for a low bet on eXplosive or skip.
+On HLTV, the odds are in favour of eXplosive.

+BUT IT IS A BEST OF 1 so anything can happen and my best advice is go for a low bet on eXplosive or skip.